-- 9. Blow out the black tank flush line at the outside connection with compressed air (max 70 PSI). - 10.
-To prevent staining, wipe the RV antifreeze out of the sinks, shower (or tub), sink and toilet using a soft, dry cloth.
+- 12. Remove the winterization hose from the container of RV antifreeze. - 13.
+Reinstall the reusable cap (if so equipped) on the winterization hose. - 14.
+Blow out the black tank flush line at the outside connection with compressed air (max 70 PSI). - 15.
+Clean up any RV antifreeze that may have spilled. - 16.
+To prevent staining, wipe the RV antifreeze out of the sinks, shower (or tub), and toilet using a soft, dry cloth.